anekobtw/youtube-clip-maker/README.md

 ## Installation
 Clone this repository to your local machine or download the ZIP file and extract it.\
-Install the required packages using pip install -r requirements.txt.\
+Install the required packages using `pip install -r requirements.txt.`\
-Run the script using python vidcut.py.
+Run the script using `python vidcut.py`.

 ## Usage
 Enter the link to the YouTube video you want to download when prompted.\